-A recent article in Parade features COR's Dr. Mandy Dempsey weighing in on why so many parents are delaying or skipping childhood immunizations.
+A recent article in Parade features Dr. Mandy Dempsey weighing in on why so many parents are delaying or skipping childhood immunizations.

 New research from the Children's Outcomes Research Program shows that school-based health centers are highly effective in delivering comprehensive care, especially vaccines to adolescents.
 (Pediatrics 2012 May; Epub ahead of print)